Police: Accused rapist beat up girlfriend who wouldn't appease his fecal fetish

 A new warrant for Handy's arrest was issued Nov.
 3, 2022, after Handy's girlfriend claimed he "got upset with her after finding out that she 'took a poop' without informing him or letting him observe."

-The victim told investigators that Handy has a fetish of watching women use the bathroom, according to the arrest warrant.
+The victim told investigators that Handy has a fetish for watching women use the bathroom, according to the arrest warrant.
 At the time, the victim said, Handy had fled the scene with his 14-year-old and had an ankle monitor on because "he's on probation for a rape charge."

 There are questions about how someone on an ankle monitor can go undetected leaving a scene.
 There are also questions about the warrant in the system, and how it appears no one saw it.